 |

 With it's pretty red and white candy strips, this is one of the more famous in Maine.
-It's also the eastmost light in the US on mainland.
+It's also the eastern most light in the US.
 Constructed in 1858, it was automated in 1988.

 Take US 1 as far east as it will go, then follow State route 189 to Lubec.
 Just before town, follow the signs to the state park.
 ARLHS # USA-880 |